Empire Builder: History

-In March 1970, the Great Northern, along with three other closely affiliated railroads (Chicago, Burlington & Quincy (CB&Q), Northern Pacific and Spokane, Portland & Seattle) merged to form Burlington Northern, which assumed operation of the Builder.
-Amtrak took over the train when it began operating most intercity routes in May 1971.
-To improve its farebox recovery ratio, Amtrak shifted the Chicago-St. Paul leg to run through Milwaukee via the Milwaukee Road.
+To improve its farebox recovery ratio, Amtrak rerouted the Chicago-St. Paul leg to run through Milwaukee via the Milwaukee Road.
 Before 1971, the Chicago-St. Paul leg used the CB&Q's mainline along the Mississippi River through Wisconsin.
 The service also used to operate west from the Twin Cities before turning northwest in Willmar, to reach Fargo.
 When Amtrak assumed operation of the service, it also rerouted the Builder over the route between Fargo and Minot via Grand Forks, which until that time was covered by the Builder's companion service, the Western Star.
 While the Builder running through the direct route between Fargo and Minot, the Western Star continued from Fargo north to Grand Forks, where it turning west to reach Minot.